sourmash-bio/sourmash/doc/command-line.md

 All of the `sourmash` commands support loading collections of signatures from zip files.
-You can create a compressed collection of signatures using `zip -r collection.zip *.sig` and then specify `collections.zip` on the command line.
+You can create a compressed collection of signatures using `sourmash sig cat *.sig -o collections.zip` and then specifying `collections.zip` on the command line in place of `*.sig`.

 ### Choosing signature output formats